 - Proven Performance: Nonin PureLight® sensors produce a high-intensity pure light spectrum, which eliminates variations in readings for consistent measurements time after time.

-- Unrivaled Versatility: The Nonin GO₂ provides reliable results even in the presence of challenging monitoring conditions (such as low perfusion and dark skin tones), making it a suitable monitoring tool for almost any patient.
+- Unrivaled Versatility: Provides reliable results even in the presence of challenging monitoring conditions (such as low perfusion and dark skin tones), making it a suitable monitoring tool for almost any patient.

-- Peerless Durability: The Nonin GO₂ can withstand repeated use and multiple drops without compromising on performance, making it one of the most durable self-monitoring oximeters in the industry.
+- Peerless Durability: Can withstand repeated use and multiple drops without compromising on performance, making it one of the most durable self-monitoring oximeters in the industry.

 “I take care of my father who has COPD.
-The Nonin GO₂ is very easy to operate and totally accurate when compared at the physician’s office”
+Nonin's fingertip oximeter is very easy to operate and totally accurate when compared at the physician’s office”